-Last Updated on February 27, 2021 by
+Last Updated on May 17, 2022 by

-Last Updated on February 27, 2021 by
+Last Updated on May 17, 2022 by

-For example, for a person who has taken SSRI medications for 5 years, a good analogy might be walking on a tightrope with no net, about 100 feet off the ground.
+For a person who has taken SSRI medications for 5 years, a good analogy might be walking on a tightrope with no net, about 100 feet off the ground.
 Above all, coming off these drugs slowly and with adequate support is absolutely essential for a smooth and safe ride back down to solid, safe ground.

 First, never abruptly cut or stop your dosage.
 Doing that can be disastrous.
 Most importantly, gradual changes will be easier to tolerate and live with than trying to go too fast and ending up in a health crisis.